Pimmz/Project-2/README.md

 Stragety - So the user can enjoy this simple, enjoyable, memory game while learning alittle bit aboutsome of our greatest icons.

 Scope - Based on the information from the stategy, the features included emotive images, which offered key information to the quote the famous person said.
 A timer so the user can see what their best was, so they can try to beat it.
 I also included a section so they can see how many guesses they made so they can not only complete the game as fast as possible but also do it in the least amount of moves.
 A how to play feature was also included so the use can see how to play the game if they are not familiar with this particular game.
 The option to reset the game was also included so they can put the game back to the start at any point.
+Update: I have decided to include a leaderboard to the design so that it creates more of a challenge for the user.

 Structure - This was designed around the user.
 After speaking with a number of the general public, they wanted to know how to play the game?, the time they taken to complete it, the amount of guesses they had taken and to have the ability to reset the game at any time.